Neith Nevelson: Background

-She is the illustrator a forthcoming book of poems tentatively titled, "Day's Night" by Jorge Reyes.
+She was the illustrator of a forthcoming book of poems tentatively titled, "Day's Night" by Jorge Reyes.

-Outside of her artistic endeavors, Nevelson is notable for political involvement in the area of abortion advocacy, for which she was jailed in Florence Italy in 1977 along with a group of advocates from the Radical Party, a left wing activist group still active in Europe.
+Outside of her artistic endeavors, Nevelson was notable for political involvement in the area of abortion advocacy, for which she was jailed in Florence, Italy, in 1977, along with a group of advocates from the Radical Party, a left-wing activist group still active in Europe.

-In 2009, Neith's life was the basis of the TV show "Caso Cerrado" with Ana María Polo, broadcast daily in the US by the Telemundo Network.
+In 2009, Neith's life was the basis of the TV show Caso Cerrado, with Ana María Polo, broadcast daily in the US by the Telemundo Network.

+Neith Nevelson died on June 21, 2023, in Miami, FL.